AmitKumarDas/Decisions/blogs/cas_config.md

 //  Values can be specified directly or can
 // be extracted from other resources type Values struct {
+  // Spec to be applied against the matching
+  // resources
+  //
+  // NOTE:
+  //  Empty spec implies deleting the matching
+  // resources
+  Spec          Specification     `json:"spec"`

   // Labels to be applied against the matching
   // resources
   Labels        map[string]string `json:"labels"`